-Total sales generated by telecommunications providers increased by around € 0.6 billion in 2020.
-While total sales from telecommunications services came to € 58.3 billion in the previous year, we expect them to total € 58.9 billion in 2020.
-In the landline market, consisting of connections, voice services and data services including TV broadband cable, companies generated sales of € 33 billion. € 13.9 billion of this was attributable to Deutsche Telekom 2019: (€ 13.7 billion) and € 12.9 billion to the competitors (2019: € 13.1 billion).
-The cable market grew by € 0.2 billion to € 6.2 billion in 2020.
+Total sales generated by telecommunications providers increased by around \in 0.7 billion in 2021.
+While total sales from telecommunications services came to \in 58.4 billion in the previous year, we expect them to total \in 59.1 billion in 2021.
+In the landline market, consisting of connections, voice services and data services including TV broadband cable, companies generated sales of \in 33 billion. \in 15.5 billion of this was attributable to Deutsche Telekom 2020: (\in 15.7 billion) and \in 17.5 billion to the competitors (2020: \in 16.9 billion).